Polystyrene: EPS in building construction

 Sheets of EPS are commonly packaged as rigid panels (common in Europe is a size of 100 cm x 50 cm, usually depending on an intended type of connection and glue techniques, it is, in fact, 99.5 cm x 49.5 cm or 98 cm x 48 cm; less common is 120 x 60 cm; size 4 by 8 ft or 2 by 8 ft in the United States).
 Common thicknesses are from 10 mm to 500 mm.
 Many customizations, additives, and thin additional external layers on one or both sides are often added to help with various properties.
 An example of this is lamination with cement board to form a structural insulated panel.

 Thermal conductivity is measured according to EN 12667.
 Typical values range from 0.032 to 0.038 W/(m⋅K) depending on the density of the EPS board.
 The value of 0.038 W/(m⋅K) was obtained at 15 kg/m^{3} while the value of 0.032 W/(m⋅K) was obtained at 40 kg/m^{3} according to the datasheet of K-710 from StyroChem Finland.
-Adding fillers (graphites, aluminum, or carbons) has recently allowed the thermal conductivity of EPS to reach around 0.030–0.034 W/(m⋅K) (as low as 0.029 W/(m⋅K)) and as such has a grey/black color which distinguishes it from standard EPS.
+Adding fillers (graphites, aluminum, or carbons) has allowed the thermal conductivity of EPS to reach around 0.030–0.034 W/(m⋅K) (as low as 0.029 W/(m⋅K)) and as such has a grey/black color which distinguishes it from standard EPS.
 Several EPS producers have produced a variety of these increased thermal resistance EPS usage for this product in the UK and EU.

 Water vapor diffusion resistance (μ) of EPS is around 30–70.

 ICC-ES (International Code Council Evaluation Service) requires EPS boards used in building construction meet ASTM C578 requirements.
 One of these requirements is that the limiting oxygen index of EPS as measured by ASTM D2863 be greater than 24 volume %.
 Typical EPS has an oxygen index of around 18 volume %; thus, a flame retardant is added to styrene or polystyrene during the formation of EPS.

 The boards containing a flame retardant when tested in a tunnel using test method UL 723 or ASTM E84 will have a flame spread index of less than 25 and a smoke-developed index of less than 450.
 ICC-ES requires the use of a 15-minute thermal barrier when EPS boards are used inside of a building.

 According to the EPS-IA ICF organization, the typical density of EPS used for insulated concrete forms (expanded polystyrene concrete) is 1.35 to 1.80 lb/ft3.
 This is either Type II or Type IX EPS according to ASTM C578.
 EPS blocks or boards used in building construction are commonly cut using hot wires.